5harad/openpolicing/DATA-README.md

 - `fine_grained_location`

 **Data notes**:
-- The stops are mapped to state patrol zones, but there does not seem to be a clear mapping to counties.
+- The stops are mapped to state patrol zones, which represent police barrack juridisdiction areas.
+However, there is no simple mapping between zones and counties.
 We store state patrol zones in the `district` column and use this column in our granular location analyses.

 **Extra fields**:
 - `stop_duration`